majidhanif230/Chatbot_With_RAG/README.md

 ## Libraries Used
 gradio

 PyPDF2

 faiss

 numpy

 sentence_transformers

 google.generativeai

 openai

 GTTS

 temp_file

 speech_recognition

 ## Workflow
 Load Model: The model is loaded using an API key.

 Read PDF: The PDF content is read and processed.

 Chunk Text: The extracted text from the PDF is divided into smaller chunks to accommodate model input token limitations and to handle large documents effectively.

 Encode Passages: The text passages are encoded into vectors using Sentence Transformers.

 Create FAISS Index: A FAISS index is created for efficient passage retrieval.

 Retrieve Passages: Based on the user's query, relevant passages are retrieved from the index.

-Generate Responses: The bot generates answers based on the retrieved passages.
+Generate Responses: The bot generates answers based on the retrieved passages

 Source Mention: The bot mentions the source of its response, including the PDF name and page number.

 Host on Gradio: The application is hosted using Gradio for easy interaction.

-Requirements
+## Requirements

-## Clone the Repository:
+### Clone the Repository:
 git clone https://github.com/majidhanif230/Chatbot_With_RAG

-## Install Dependencies:
+### Install Dependencies:
 pip install -r requirements.txt
-## Run the Notebook:
+### Run the Notebook:
 Open the Chatbot_RAG.ipynb notebook and run the cells sequentially.

 ## Access the ChatBot: